-Smart High Dynamic Range (HRD) photography techniques use high contrast and Dynamic range that take multiple photos at once in low light or night mode.
+The High Dynamic Range (HRD) photography techniques use high contrast and Dynamic range that take multiple photos at once in low light or night mode.

-Open Settings app on your iPhone.
+Open the Settings app on your iPhone.

-Under “HDR” section, Find the option “Smart HDR” and toggle it on.
+Under the “HDR” section, Find the option “HDR” and toggle it on.

-Smart HDR intelligently lens the best parts if separate exposures into a single photo.
+The HDR intelligently lens the best parts if separate exposures into a single photo.
 Face the normally exposed photo in addition to the HDR version.

-Once you enabled HDR, Your Camera app will show the option to change it from off, On or Automatic.
+Once you enabled HDR, Your Camera app will show the option to change it from off, On, or Automatic.

 - Off: Forcefully turn off HDR quality photo